 For more information on this watering method, click here for the article.

 Once the Shungiku seeds have germinated and the tray is placed under the lights, all the remaining work is watering them when the microgreens need it.

 How do you know when it is time to water your microgreens?

-The best way is to lift the tray and judge the weight.
-If the tray feels the same weight as when you removed it from the blackout period, then it is time to water.
+The best way is to lift the tray and judge the weight, if the tray feels the same weight as when you removed it from the blackout period, it is time to water it.